bqq100/apcupsd-snmp/README.md

 edge cases for the network connectivity to apcupsd.
 I'd welcome a review from someone who know more than I do in this area.

+* The test harness (test.pl) needs improving, probably to make use of Test::More and giving it the ability to run under Test::Harness 'prove'.

 * Anywhere there's a TODO XXX or FIXME label on a comment is indicative of something that needs reviewing or improving.